-The Tahoe Rim Trail (TRT) is a 165-mile long loop trail around Lake Tahoe.
-The trail is relatively new, and its "grand opening" celebration was in September 2001.
-Nevertheless, the TRT has already seen several speed record attempts -- a testament to the quality of the trail as well as its location near to the hub of ultrarunning in North America.
+The Tahoe Rim Trail (TRT) is a 171-mile long loop trail around Lake Tahoe.
+The "grand opening" celebration for the TRT was in September 2001.
+The TRT has seen many speed record attempts -- a testament to the quality of the trail as well as its location near to the hub of ultrarunning in North America.
 An interesting feature of the trail is that, since it is a loop, one can choose basically any starting/finishing point, and can run in either direction (clockwise or counter-clockwise).
 No doubt different runners will have different ideas on the most efficient approach.
+Note that like many trails the TRT has gotten longer (and better!) over time as road sections are replaced by trail.
+When Kilian did his FKT in 2009 the route was about 165 miles.

 |Sean Ranney||2d 3h 45m|